 - Thyroid panel (including thyroid-stimulating hormone)

-At $99, this panel includes tests that individually would add up to a much higher cost – a great value.
-It can provide vital information about the health of your heart, circulation, thyroid, liver, kidneys, bones, muscles and nerves.
+At $99, this panel includes tests that individually would add up to a much higher cost, making it a great value.
+It can provide vital information about the health of your heart, blood vessels, thyroid, liver, kidneys, muscles and nerves.

 Chronic disease monitoring